haved/haved.github.io/_posts/2018-01-10-whatever-happened-to-allowFunctionType.md

 date:   2018-01-10 16:21:00 +0100
 categories: old replaced thoughts
 ---

+>### Update 2018-01-18:
+>General text improvements.
-I'm not a good writer, and only really write for myself on this blog.
+>I'm not a good writer, and only really write for myself on this blog.
 It shall serve as a time stamped archive of thoughts about language.
-Previous ideas have just been tucked away in `Specs/probablyOutdated_2017_12_23/dafScratchpad` or been banished to the depths of version control where they belong.
+>My previous system consisted of text files forgotten in `Specs/probablyOutdated_2017_12_23/dafScratchpad`, until they eventually got banished to the depths of git.
+>On this blog I'll get a bit more structure, and writing as if someone else is reading will hopefully allow myself to look back and understand what I was thinking.
+>On that note, the text below is difficult to read for you and me both.
+No headings and a generally confusing flow.

-Now I don't just want this blog to discuss language design.
+I don't just want this blog to discuss language design.
 I also need a place to write down the past, present and future of the compiler.

 Of all the lines written for the DafCompiler, very few remain.
 Most of it comes down to bad code getting replaced, but quite often I'll realize a well-implemented feature is better handled elsewhere.
 The prime example of this is the `Expression.enableFunctionReturn()`-method.
 It would allow a given expression to have a Function type.
-The `FunctionCallExpression` would then invoke this method on it's target, to get the correct type.
-This worked, but messed up the code in many different places.
-If a function was referenced by name without anyone explicitly stating it could be of its function type, it would be implicitly evaluated.
+A function type is a unique type for every function defined in the language.
+A `FunctionCallExpression` would then use this type to get the `FunctionExpression` and call its LLVM prototype.
+The problem is that not every expression wants a function type.
+If you give a function, it should be implicitly called to get its return type, if possible (no parameters).
+So the default behavior for a `VariableExpression` referencing a def (a named FunctionExpression) was to take its implicit return type.
+If the VariableExpression had been told `enableFunctionReturn()`, it would instead take the def's explicit type, i.e. the function's type.

 The alternative came once type conversions were implemented.
-Now, whenever you reference a function by name, that expression has the function type.
+Now, whenever you reference a function by name, that VaribaleExpression has the function type.
 Any time you don't want a function type, you'll just use the normal type casting system to get the desired type.
-You would have to use this system either way, in case the function return type had to be converted.
+You would have to try invoke casting either way, in case the implicit function return type had to be converted.
 Take the following example:
 ```
 def getI8 := 5i8;